+Saskatchewan is known as the Land of Living Skies, and it will surprise you, we promise!
 Saskatoon is a thriving city graced with the vibrant beauty of nature.
-Divided by the winding South Saskatchewan River, Saskatoon’s east and west face are joined by a series of bridges and lined with several kilometers of trails to jog, walk and explore.
-Saskatoon is a city infused by a lively ambiance, friendly hospitality and rich, diverse cultural experiences.
+Divided by the winding South Saskatchewan River, Saskatoon’s east and west face are joined by a series of bridges and lined with several kilometers of trails to jog, walk, and explore.
+Saskatoon is a city infused by a lively ambiance, friendly hospitality, and rich and diverse cultural experiences.

-The year-round Saskatoon Farmers Market is a member-owned non-profit cooperative located in south downtown Saskatoon beside the South Saskatchewan river.
+Also located on the Meewasin River Valley, the year-round Saskatoon Farmers Market is a member-owned non-profit cooperative located in south downtown Saskatoon beside the South Saskatchewan river.
 Visitors can experience a variety of local food, goods, crafts, and agricultural products.
-Hours: Saturdays: 8 am to 2 pm and Wednesdays & Sundays: 10 am to 3 pm
+Hours: Saturdays: 8 am to 2 pm and Wednesdays & Sundays: 10 am to 3 pm.

 Saskatchewan Regional Centre of Expertise on ESD: Sustainable Development Recognition Event